YNAB vs. Mint | Which Budgeting App Should You Use?

 YNAB Costs Money – Mint Doesn’t (but there’s a catch)

 If you want to be a YNAB subscriber, you’ll have to chalk up $11.99 each month (or $84 annually).
-Mint, on the other hand, is 100% free.
+Mint, on the other hand, is a 100% free budgeting software.
 But as the saying goes, if something is free, you are probably the product.

 As a YNAB customer, at least you’ll know how the company makes money.
 As a Mint customer, you can expect to receive a steady trickle of email ads for all sorts of financial products, including credit cards, loans, and mortgages.
 Mint also sells anonymized customer data to third parties.